vegaprotocol/specs/specs/0012-position-resoluton.md

 # Position Resolution

-Position resolution is the mechanism which deals with closing out distressed positions.
+Position resolution is the mechanism which deals with closing out distressed positions on a given market.
 It is instigated when one or more participant's collateral balance is insufficient to fulfil their settlement or margin liabilities.

 ## Position resolution algorithm

 See [Whitepaper](../product/wikis/Whitepaper), Section 5.3 , steps 1 - 3

 1. Any trader that has insufficient capital to cover their settlement liability has all their open orders on that market are cancelled.
 Note, despite this potentially freeing up margin for the trader, we don't re-look at their collateral utilisation.
 They remain a 'distressed trader' and position resolution continues.

-// add explicit info about transition from one trader to multiple
+The market may at any point in time have multiple distressed traders that require position resolution.
+They are 'resolved' together in a batch.

-2. The collection of long and short positions that are 'bankrupt' net to give an amount of *either* long or short volume that is "net distressed".
+2. The batch of distressed open positions that require position resolution may be comprised of a collection of long and short positions.
+These positions are first 'netted' off against each other.
 If there is perfect netting (i.e. the total volume of distressed long positions = total volume of distressed short positions), the next two steps won't occur.
-The positions are all considered to be closed at the _Mark Price_.

-// add explicit description of why step 3 happens
+Practically, the positions are all closed out with the network as the counterpart with the price set to the most recently calculated _Mark Price_ (note, these trades should not technically 'update' the _Mark Price_ as this will trigger a market wide mark to market settlement action).
+If there isn't perfect netting, the remaining net volume (which is either net long or net short) becomes an outstanding liability that needs further resolution via the order book (Step 3).

-3. The outstanding liability is closed out in the market with a single market order.
+3. This net outstanding liability is closed out in the market with a single market order.
 The network is the counterpart of all trades that result from this single market order.
 The network now has a position (until conclusion of Step 4) which is comprised of a set of trades that transacted with the non-distressed traders on the order book.
 Note, any of the non-distressed traders who through this action have closed out volume need to have these settled against their specific close out price.
-This should happen after Step 5 (which is a "Collect" action) and has been included as Step 6.
+This should happen after Step 5 which is a "settlement collect" action and therefore always needs to happen prior to a "settlement distribute" action.
+This has been included as Step 6.

-4. The network then calculates the volume weighted average price of its (new) open position.
-The system then generates a set of trades with the bankrupt traders all at this volume weighted average price.
+4. The system then generates a set of trades with the bankrupt traders all at the volume weighted average price of the network's (new) open position.
 The open positions of all the "distressed" traders is now zero.
-Note, no updates to the _Mark Price_ should happen as a result of these trades.
+Note, no updates to the _Mark Price_ should happen as a result of these trades (as this would erroneously trigger a market-wide mark to market settlement and potentially lead to cascade close outs).

-5. All bankrupt trader's remaining collateral in this market's margin account is confiscated to the market's insurance pool.
+5. All bankrupt trader's remaining collateral in their margin account for this market is confiscated to the market's insurance pool.

-6. Settle the closed out volume generated by the network trading on the order book.
+6. If Step 3 occurred, settle the closed out volume generated by the network trading on the order book.

 ## Acceptance Criteria